docsmith-darshan/tom_theme/pages/mydoc/my_doc_Configure_Database.md

 ---
-title: Configure the MariaDB Database
+title: Configure MariaDB
 permalink: mydoc_configure_database.html
 keywords: configure, database
 sidebar: mydoc_sidebar
 folder: mydoc
 ---

-{% include important.html content=" You need to again enter the Database user, Database password, and Database name in the [Installation Wizard](mydoc_installation_wizard.html). " %}
+It describes the basic configuration steps required to create an administrative user for the MariaDB.

-To configure the database, follow the below steps:
+**Procedure**

-1. Login into MariaDB, by running the following command:
+1. Login into MariaDB as a root user:
     ```
     mysql --user=root -p
     ```